ni/grpc-sideband/docs/building.md

 > cd grpc-sideband
 ```

-Build - Do not build debug for profiling
+Build Debug - Do not build debug for profiling

 ```
 > mkdir -p cmake/build